Altanis/mafia-backend/README.md

 This will implement a previous project I was working on ([see here](https://github.com/CoderSudaWuda/chat-backend)) for players to communicate to eachother.

 To Do List:
-- [ ] Check for client disconnections.
-- [ ] Create a registration system with email verification.
+- [x] Create a registration system with email verification.
+   - [x] Create registration system.
+   - [x] Create E-Mail verification.
+   - [x] Login to account.
+   - [x] Make tokens expire.
+   - [ ] Resend verification E-Mail.
+   - [ ] Create a "Forgot Password" system.
 - [ ] Create a profile system for players to give themselves bios, usernames, and avatars.
 - [ ] Create basic Mafia roles (Mafia, Roleblocker, Villager, Cop, Doctor, Gunsmith).
 - [ ] Create a system where you can share setups (example 2 Mafias and 5 Villagers, or 2 Mafias 4 Villagers 1 Cop).